Report: AEW seeks to move Kevin Kelly and Tate Twins case to federal court

 Wrestlenomics notes the Attorneys representing AEW, Khan, and Riccaboni argue that the case meets multiple thresholds under the Class Action Fairness Act (CAFA), which applies “to any class action before or after the entry of a class certification order by the court with respect to that action.”
 Also, per Wrestlenomics’ report, factors needed to qualify under CAFA include federal jurisdiction for class actions where the amount in controversy exceeds $5 million in the aggregate for the entire class and putative class, containing at least 100 members, and that any member of the putative class is a citizen of a state different than that of the defendant(s).

-The report provides how the misclassification issue is divided into two classes. all It notes that “all current and former Talent”, presumably covering non-wrestler talent, and secondly, “all current and former Wrestlers”, covering wrestlers.
+The report provides how the misclassification issue is divided into two classes.
+It notes that “all current and former Talent”, presumably covering non-wrestler talent, and secondly that “all current and former Wrestlers”, covering wrestlers.
 The classes would cover all talent and wrestlers who worked for AEW from September 1, 2022, to the present.

-A written declaration from AEW’s Senior Vice President of Business Strategy, Chris Harrington states that between the dates in question, 290 individuals provided services for AEW as wrestlers or non-wrestling talent under independent contractor agreements and paid those members “more than $60,000,000 in the aggregate,” providing rare insight into AEW’s talent compensation.
-Furthermore, it was stated that the figure would work out to roughly $207,000 paid to each wrestler and talent over the two-year period, although that’s an average, and there’s likely disparity in compensation across talent and wrestlers.
+A written declaration from AEW’s Senior Vice President of Business Strategy, Chris Harrington states that between the dates in question, 290 individuals provided services for AEW as wrestlers or as non-wrestling talent under independent contractor agreements.
+He said that AEW paid those members “more than $60,000,000 in the aggregate.”
+Furthermore, it was stated by Harrington that the dollar amount would work out to an estimated $207,000 paid to each wrestler and talent over the two-year period.
+He did emphasize there is likely to be some disparity in compensation across AEW talent and wrestlers.

 Wrestlenomics included the following disclosure at the end of their report.